Olufemi Oluyede

-General Olufemi Olatubosun Oluyede (born 1968) is Nigerian Army officer who is the Chief of Defence Staff of Nigeria since 30 October 2025.
+General Olufemi Olatubosun Oluyede (born 21 June 1968) is Nigerian Army officer who is the Chief of Defence Staff of Nigeria since 30 October 2025.
 He had previously served as the Chief of Army Staff from 30 October 2024 before being elevated to the role of CDS.

 Early life

-Oluyede was born in Ikere, Ekiti State in 1968, Oluyede began his military career in 1987 as a cadet in the Nigerian Defence Academy.
+Oluyede was born in Ikere, Ekiti State on 21 June 1968, Oluyede began his military career in 1987 as a cadet in the Nigerian Defence Academy.
 He was officially commissioned as a second lieutenant in 1992 after completing the Nigerian Army's training regimen.

 Military career

 Oluyede is a member of the 39th Regular Course of the Nigerian Defence Academy, along with Late Lt.
 Gen Taoreed Abiodun Lagbaja.
 His military career has spanned numerous command and staff roles across Nigeria and in various international deployments.
-Promoted to the rank of major general in 2020, he has many held command that have included Platoon Commander and Adjutant at the 65 Battalion, Company Commander at the 177 Guards Battalion, Staff Officer with the Guards Brigade, Commandant of the Amphibious Training School, and Commander of the 27 Task Force Brigade in the North East, leading operations under Operation HADIN KAI.
+Promoted to the rank of major general in 2020, he has many held command that have included Platoon Commander and Adjutant at the 65 Battalion, Company Commander at the 177 Guards Battalion, Staff Officer with the Guards Brigade, Commandant of the Amphibious Training School, and Commander of the 27 Task Force Brigade in the North East, leading operations under Operation Hadin Kai.

 He has also participated in international peacekeeping and conflict resolution missions, including the ECOMOG Mission in Liberia and Operation HARMONY IV in Bakassi.